tatumamckinnis/Markov/docs/details.md

 The `toString()` method should return a printable `String` representing all the strings stored in the `WordGram` instance variable `myWords`, each separated by a single blank space (that is, `" "`).
 You may find the String `join` method useful, see [the documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html#join(java.lang.CharSequence,java.lang.CharSequence...)).

 You do not need to recompute this `String` each time `toString()` is called since the `WordGram` class is immutable-- instead, store the String being returned in instance variable `myToString`.
 On subsequent calls your code should simply return the value stored in `myToString` (again using the immutability of `WordGram`s to ensure this value will not change).
 To determine whether a given call to `toString()` is the first, you can compare to the default constructor value of `myToString`.

+### The HashMarkov class

+### instance variables

+You will need the same instance variables as in `BaseMarkov` for storing the words of the training text, the random number generator, and the order of the model.
+In addition, you will need a `HashMap` instance variable that maps from `WordGram`s (the keys) to `List<String>` (the values).

+### Constructor

+You must have at least one constructor that takes as input the order of `WordGram`s used in the model.
+It should initialize the instance variables, similar to `BaseMarkov`.

+### The setTraining() method

+Similar to `BaseMarkov`, your `setTraining()` method should store the words of the training text in an Array of Strings.
+The easiest way is to use the method call `text.split("\\s+")` as seen in `BaseMarkov` - the regular expression `\\s+` is used to split on all whitespace, including spaces and newline characters.

+In addition, you should start by clearing the `HashMap` instance variable (for example, if the name of the variable is `myMap`, you can do this by calling `myMap.clear();`).
+This ensures that the map does not contain stale data if `setTraining()` is called multiple times on different training texts.

+Finally, you should loop through the words in the training text *exactly once* and, for each `WordGram` of the given order in the text, add all of the words that follow it to the corresponding `List<String>` value in your `HashMap` instance variable.

+### The getFollows() method

+Just like in `BaseMarkov`, the `getFollows` method takes a `WordGram` object `wgram` as a parameter and should return a `List` of all the words (represented as `String`s) that follow the `wgram` in the training text.
+However, the `HashMarkov` implementation *must* be more efficient, as it should *not* loop over the training text, but should instead simply lookup the `List` in the `HashMap` instance variable intialized during `setTraining()`, or return an empty `List` if the `wgram` is not a key in the map.
+This means that the `getFollows` method will be O(1) instead of O(N) where N is the size of the training text.

+### The getRandomText() method

+This method should use the `HashMap` instance variable set during `setTraining()` and the `getFollows()` method to generate `length` words of random text one at a time according to the Markov model described in the intro section [What is a Markov Model?](#what-is-a-markov-model).

+You can use `BaseMarkov` as an example to adapt, for example, how to update the current `WordGram`, loop generating the random text, to see how to use the random number generator to get a random integer index up to a certain bound, etc. Like `BaseMarkov`, in the event that there is a `WordGram` with no word that follows (i.e., `getFollows()` returns an empty list), you should simply stop generating text.

+Note that, in order to adhere to the specification that `HashMarkov` should generate the same random text as `BaseMarkov` given the same random seed, **you will need to use the random number generator in the same way as `BaseMarkov`, so follow the `nextInt()` calls from `BaseMarkov` carefully.** In particular:
+- Make one call to `nextInt()` at the beginning to get the initial random `WordGram`,
+- Make one call to `nextInt()` at every iteration of the main text generating loop.
+You need to generate a random word from the `getFollows` list, or stop if there is an empty list.

+Unlike `BaseMarkov`, Your implementation should *not* loop over the words of the training text again every time it generates a next word.

+### The  getOrder() and setSeed() methods

+`getOrder()` is just a getter method that should return the order of the Markov model, stored in an instance variable. `setSeed()` should simply call the `setSeed()` method of the random number generator instance variable and pass the corresponding random seed.
+*You can use the same implementations you find in `BaseMarkov`.*